Makkkiiii/Automotive-Identity-and-Access-Control-System/README.md

 5. Complete the guided vehicle access workflow.
 6. Review Protocol Artifacts.
 7. Review Credential Storage and confirm private key values are redacted.
-8. Open Cloud Storage and run safe metadata sync if `.env.local` is configured.
-9. Export the provisioning report from Logs / Report.
+8. Export the provisioning report from Logs / Report.
-10. Launch diagnostics separately when testing adversarial validation.
+9. Launch diagnostics separately when testing adversarial validation.

 Selected cloud metadata records are now bound to the cryptographic provisioning flow: a selected/custom key fob uses its own Ed25519 keypair, receives a CA-issued certificate for that fob ID, signs the vehicle challenge as that fob, and syncs only safe certificate/session/audit metadata.
 Plaintext private keys and session secrets are not uploaded.